Phenomenological Motivation for Gravitational Positivity Bounds: A Case Study of Dark Sector Physics: III. General consideration

 We discuss general implications of the bound \eqref{bound_B2} for the dark sector physics.
 For earlier discussions along this line of considerations, see, e.g., \cite{Andriolo:2018lvp,Alberte:2021dnj}.
 Let us consider the following model in which the Standard Model Lagrangian $\Lag_\text{SM}$ and the Lagrangian of the dark sector $\Lag_\text{DS}$ are included in addition to the Einstein-Hilbert term:

 Here, $A_b$ and $X$ represent an ordinary photon and a hidden particle in the dark sector, respectively.
 We define $\Lag_\text{DS}$ such that direct interactions between the dark sector and the Standard Model, if exist, are included in $\Lag_\text{DS}$.
-We assume that the matter sector described by $\Lag_\text{SM}+\Lag_\text{DS}$ is renormalizable and neglect nonrenormalizable terms for simplicity\footnote{Nonrenormalizable terms suppressed by the cutoff scale $\Lambda$ would give $\mathcal{O}(\Lambda^{-4})$ contributions to $B^{(2)}(\Lambda)$.
-This does not change the main point in this section.}.
-We then discuss the implication of \eqref{bound_B2} for the scattering amplitude $\M(s,t)$ of the process $\gamma X\to \gamma X$.
+In this section, we assume that the matter sector described by $\Lag_\text{SM}+\Lag_\text{DS}$ is renormalizable and neglect nonrenormalizable terms for simplicity.
+We will add nonrenormalizable terms to the matter Lagrangian and discuss the implications in the next section.
+We discuss the implication of \eqref{bound_B2} for the scattering amplitude $\M(s,t)$ of the process $\gamma X\to \gamma X$.
 We will later consider the case $X=\gamma'$, the dark photon as an illustrative example.

+We can calculate $B^{(2)}(\Lambda)$ by evaluating the amplitude $\M$ within EFT in eq.~\eqref{Bdef}.
 We decompose diagrams up to $\Landau(\mpl^{-2})$ into two parts: the nongravitational diagrams in which gravitons are absent and those with a graviton exchange.
 We refer to the contributions from the former diagrams and the latter diagrams as $B^{(2)}_{\text{non-grav}}(\Lambda)$ and $B^{(2)}_{\text{grav}}(\Lambda)$, respectively.
-Because the matter sector itself is renormalizable, the nongravitational amplitude $ \M_\text{non-grav}$ satisfies the twice-subtracted dispersion relation, leading to
+Because the matter sector itself is renormalizable, the nongravitational EFT amplitude $ \M_\text{non-grav}$ satisfies the twice-subtracted dispersion relation, leading to